Large deflection scattering, soft radiation and KMOC formalism: Introduction

 In this paper, we try to compare and contrast these two approaches aimed at computing classical soft radiation using quantum soft theorems and argue that the $\textrm{Exp}_{3}$ observables can be used to compute electromagnetic memory in four dimensions regardless of our knowledge of the hard scattering.
-In a nutshell, we consider a class of two-particle incoming state, which is a coherent state in the limit of vanishing impact parameter, and show that, irrespective of the details of the hard amplitude, soft factorization is sufficient to compute classical electromagnetic memory via in-in formalism.
+In a nutshell, we consider a class of two-particle incoming state, which is a coherent state in the limit of vanishing impact parameter, and show that, irrespective of the details of the hard amplitude, soft factorization is sufficient to compute classical electromagnetic memory via the in-in formalism.
 We show how the number of photons that contribute to the classical limit is not fixed by the order of perturbative expansion but is, in fact, extremized just as in \cite{Laddha:2018rle}.
+For gravity, however, the situation is more subtle due to the presence of the nonlinear memory effect, which necessitates knowledge of the hard amplitude.

 The paper is organized as follows.
 In section \ref{sec:kmoc}, we review the computation of electromagnetic radiation using the KMOC formalism.
 We take this opportunity to bring out certain salient aspects of the formalism that, in our opinion, are rather implicit in the literature.
 In section \ref{sec:classical_extremal}, we review the derivation of classical memory effect to all orders in perturbative expansion using multi-soft theorems \cite{Laddha:2018rle}.
-In section \ref{main_sec}, we finally argue that starting with an initial state which violates the second inequality of the Goldilocks hierarchy, one can still compute the electromagnetic memory, and this result is consistent with the result obtained in \cite{Laddha:2018rle}.
+In section \ref{main_sec}, we then argue that starting with an initial state which violates the second inequality of the Goldilocks hierarchy, one can still compute the electromagnetic memory, and this result is consistent with the result obtained in \cite{Laddha:2018rle}.
+In section \ref{gravity_sec}, we extend this derivation to compute the gravitational memory.
 We finish with some concluding remarks.